-Led by the Democratic Engagement Exchange, Apathy is Boring, The Circle for Democratic Solidarity, and the Global Centre for Pluralism, this delegation reflects a simple truth: Canada must strengthen democracy at home while also contributing to the global democratic community.
-At a time when democratic values are under pressure, Canadians have both a responsibility and an opportunity to step up.
+Led by the Democratic Engagement Exchange, Apathy is Boring, The Circle for Democratic Solidarity, and the Global Centre for Pluralism, this delegation reflects a simple truth: Canada must strengthen democracy at home while contributing to the global democratic community.
+At a time when democratic values face unprecedented threats, Canadians have both an opportunity and a responsibility to engage.

-Our first stop is the Athens Democracy Forum (Sept 30–Oct 3), where leaders from around the world will gather to explore “New Visions for Hard Realities.”
-Through this network, Canadian leaders will connect with global thinkers, exchanging ideas to tackle democracy’s toughest challenges together.
+The delegation’s first stop is the Athens Democracy Forum (Sept 30–Oct 3), where leaders from around the world will gather to explore “New Visions for Hard Realities.”
+Canadian delegates will connect with international thinkers, exchange ideas and build alliances to tackle democracy’s toughest challenges.

-👉 Want to join us in strengthening democracy in Canada and worldwide?
-Be part of the community here.
+Want to join us in strengthening democracy in Canada and worldwide?
+Be part of the community.

 Meet the Delegation